MichaelCurrin/primevue-frontend-quickstart/docs/about.md

     - This loads dependencies, constructs the app and then mounts it on an element in the body.
 - [styles.css](/styles.css)
     - Some minimal CSS styling, to match the Vue CLI quickstart.

-### Logo

-The [assets](/assets/) directory was set up with a logo, to match the structure and appearance of the Vue CLI quickstart app.
-But you can delete that on your copy of this template.